 You will learn perseverance, giving up is not allowed.
-Sometimes you will face really hard problems, sometimes I will guide you, and sometimes I will leave you on your own to find a solution, because sometimes having to solve a problem on your own is the best way to find your own resourcefulness.
+Sometimes you will face really hard problems, sometimes I will guide you, and many times I will give you time to find a solution, because sometimes having to solve a problem on your own is the best way to find your own resourcefulness.
 Perseverance is a skill that grows with practice, and you will find plenty of moments to practice it.

 You will learn mindfulness.
 Caring for your mind is as important as caring for your body.
 You will learn about how your brain functions, how some strong emotions highjack your learning, and many techniques of mindfulness and breathing exercises to bring your mind back to a state of calm, where your brain is ready to learn again.

 You will learn to collaborate.
 Working in a group requires many skills, like having to slow down to your friends' pace, having to negotiate who will be first or second, having to give everybody time to share their ideas, having to take the best of all ideas so everybody feels that their ideas matter, and many more.
-You will learn these skills by working in different groups if we are allowed to do that during this school year.
+You will learn these skills by working in different groups.

 And of course, you will have fun, because learning is fun!
-During the school year, if conditions due to Covid allow, I like to incorporate fun games and activities, I LOVE hands on activities, and especially Escape Rooms!
+I LOVE hands-on activities, games and especially Escape Rooms!

 With all this said, the only things I expect from you are that you put forth your best attitude for learning, that you ask for what you need respectfully and that you show consistent effort.
 One more thing, I would like you to bring a small bag (like a lunch paper bag) with some items that showcase some of the things you did this summer, it can be pictures, souvenirs, a craft you've made, or any other small item.
-We will use them the first weeks of school to talk about our summers in Spanish, and also to get ideas for writing.
+We will use them the first weeks of school to talk about our summers, to get to know each other better, and also to get ideas for writing.
 I will bring my own.
 I am looking forward to start this school year with you, it will be fantastic!
-Gracias, Sra.
-Willinski
+Thank you, Mrs. Willinski